Skip to main content

 • Textual Studies

-Jonathan Allison's annotated edition of Letters of Louis MacNeice (Faber and Faber, 2010) was named a 'Book of the Year' by the Times Literary Supplement.
-He has edited several essay collections, including Yeats's Political Identities (University of Michigan Press, 1996), Poetry and Contemporary Culture, with Andrew Roberts (Edinburgh University Press, 2002) and Bound for the 1890s (Rivendale Press, 2007).
-His essays have appeared in scholarly journals such as Colby Quarterly, Critical Survey, Sewanee Review, South Atlantic ReviewYearbook of English Studies, Yeats: An Annual of Critical and Textual Studies.
-He was editor of the series Irish Literature, History and Culture published by University Press of Kentucky.
-He previously taught at University College London and the University of Michigan and has worked as an editorial assistant with the London Review of Books.
+Jonathan Allison's annotated edition of Letters of Louis MacNeice (Faber and Faber) was published in 2010.
+His other edited books include Yeats's Political Identities (University of Michigan Press, 1996), Poetry and Contemporary Culture, with Andrew Roberts (Edinburgh University Press, 2002) and Bound for the 1890s (Rivendale Press, 2007).
+His essays have appeared in journals including Colby Quarterly, Critical Survey, Sewanee Review, South Atlantic ReviewYearbook of English Studies, and Yeats: An Annual of Critical and Textual Studies.
+He was series editor of Irish Literature, History and Culture, University Press of Kentucky.
+He previously taught at University College London and the University of Michigan, and worked as an editorial assistant with the London Review of Books.
 He has been Fellow at the Institute for Advanced Studies in the Humanities, University of Edinburgh.
 A former Director of the W. B. Yeats International Summer School, Sligo, he contributed to the documentary film The Passions of William Butler Yeats, Lucasfilm.

 Selected Publications: